shuliga/poweroid-modules/README.md

 # Poweroid UART to MQTT bridge
 ## Description
-Poweroid UART to MQTT bridge (PWM-BMU) is extension module, plugged into Poweroid UART extension socket, usually replacing  Bluetooth or Radio modules.
+Poweroid UART to MQTT bridge (PWM-BMU) is a module that plugs into Poweroid UART extension socket, usually replacing  Bluetooth or Radio modules.
+It transparently bridges Poweroid UART commands to MQTT server and vice versa.
+The AT-commands are used for  MQTT bridge configuration and control.
 ## Specs
 * _Voltage_: 5VDC
 * _Current_: 0,07A
-* _UART connection speed_: 115200 baud.
+* _UART connection speed_: 115200 baud
 * _WiFi_: 802.11b,g